xshen053/memory-magician/docs/requirement/data_vis_req.md

 - [ ] Use the total field from the Card model and the iteration field from the UserCards model to show progress on individual cards.

+## Search

+- how many time I reviewed for this card
+- when is my last review?
+-